lah7/ubuntu-mate-online-tour/README.md

 ## Testing

-The site is just flat HTML pages, so running the site is as easy as opening `index/en.html` with a browser, or running a simple server, e.g.:
+First, build the project to compile and optimise the assets.

+    build.py

+Host `build/` on a web server, Python includes a simple one:

     python -m SimpleHTTPServer 8000